Majors & Minor

 The Nutrition Science option may also apply to students planning to pursue medical school, dental school, or another professional degree.
 The curriculum is based on undergraduate admission requirements for the University of Utah Medical School and meets most medical school admission requirements.
 Because nutrition is an applied science and offers research opportunities, completing the Nutrition emphasis may give students an advantage for admission to medical school, over applicants representing other science major.Learn More

-USU offers two programs in Dietetics -- the Coordinated Program in Dietetics (CPD) and the Didactic Program in Dietetics (DPD).
+USU offers two undergraduate programs in Dietetics -- the Coordinated Program in Dietetics (CPD) and the Didactic Program in Dietetics (DPD).
 Both programs have been granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics.
-Learn more about the different programs and the application process.

 Dietetics Program Application Process